Order of the Plum Blossom

-The Order of the Plum Blossom (also called as Order of the Ehwa) was the Order of chivalry of the Korean Empire.
+The Order of the Plum Blossom (also called as Order of the Ihwa) was an order of chivalry of the Korean Empire.
 It was the third highest order of Korean Empire.

 History

-Order of the Plum Blossom was the part of the establishment of orders in 1897 by Gojong of Korea.
-Gojong said that the order of the Plum Blossom was given to those who already got the first class of Order of the Taegeuk and has special merit after receiving Order of the Taeguk.
-Only the Emperor can decide the recipient of Order of the Plum Blossom.
-It was named after flower Ehwa which was the national flower of the Korean Empire.
+Order of the Plum Blossom was established in 1897 by Gojong of Korea.
+The order of the Plum Blossom was given to those who already got the first class Order of the Taegeuk with special merit.
+Only the Emperor could bestow Order of the Plum Blossom.
 There were 62 recipients of Order of the Plum Blossom.